JhonataAugust0/gameplay/README.md

 ## :memo: License

-Este projeto esta sob a [MIT license](LICENSE) para mais detalhes.
+This project is under the [MIT license](LICENSE) for more details.
 <br />
 <br />

 ## :wave: Social

-Siga @Jhonata nas redes :wink:
+Follow @Jhonata on the networks :wink:
 <br />

 - [LinkedIn](https://www.linkedin.com/in/jhonata-augusto-2301541b5/)